[Investigation] EUobserver wins right to keep VIP-jet story online

 Bulgaria, Croatia, France, Italy, Poland, Romania, and Slovenia were also becoming notorious for so-called SLAPPs (strategic legal action against public participation), designed to gag press and civil society, the NGOs warned.

-The EU Commission aims to propose laws against malicious lawsuits in spring next year.
+The EU Commission aims to propose laws against malicious lawsuits in spring.

 And the EU Parliament (EP) called for robust anti-SLAPP measures in a non-binding recommendation by 444 votes against 48 earlier this month.

-"There is no place for abuse of our justice systems - that's the message," Roberta Metsola, a Maltese centre-right MEP who co-wrote the report, said at the time.
+"There is no place for abuse of our justice systems - that's the message," Roberta Metsola, a Maltese centre-right MEP who co-wrote the EP report, said at the time.

 Journalists in Europe should have more protection than "shoemakers", EU values commissioner Věra Jourová also said in October, while announcing a separate bill on media-ownership pluralism.